 Best Audio Recorder for Focus Groups

 My only concern is that it comes with 4GB of internal memory.
 That’s about 6 hours’ worth of good high quality recordings.
 You may want to get a 64 GB MicroSD card as additional memory.
 Here’s a detailed review of the Sony ICD ux560.
 For small focus groups, you’ll want to buy at least a couple of these recorders so that you can clearly capture all the participants.
-Check price on Amazon.
+For slightly larger focus groups in a roomy location, get a couple of ME33 boundary mics and use the Sony UX560 to power them.
+Buy Sony ICD-UX560 from Amazon.

 That’s it for this post.
 I hope you’ve found it useful.
 If you have any questions, post them in the comment section below.
 I do read all of your comments and endeavor to answer all of your questions.
 All the best in your research.